def-codes/the-better-thing/src/datafy-node/README.md

 locally).

-In conjunction with techniques for making `@context`'s easily available (e.g. through prototypes), this begins to approach the “zero edits” ideal to which JSON-LD's designer aspired.
+In conjunction with techniques for making `@context`'s easily available (e.g. through prototypes or even “blessed” prefixes), this begins to approach the “zero edits” ideal to which JSON-LD's designer aspired.

 The design tradeoff available here is to allow the use of selected JSON-LD constructs in datafied responses.
 This would confer the advantages already